allegheny-college-cmpsc-406-spring-2024/laser-files/README.md

 You can reference [this link](https://github.com/allegheny-college-cmpsc-406-spring-2024/laer-cut-wheel-example) in the laser cutter demo and explanation.

 > [!IMPORTANT]
 > By default, professor will supervise all laser cuts.
-If you plant to use the laser cutter a lot, you may request authorization to use it on your own, and I will train you in more detail.
+If you plan to use the laser cutter a lot, you may request authorization to use it on your own, and I will train you in more detail.

 # Instructions